 Although the gross margin above was for one product, since the gross margin shown in the financial projections income statement is in reality the gross margins of all the products sold added together, this gross margin formula can be used on the total revenue of the business.

 Gross margin ratio = Gross margin / Revenue

-In fact the gross margin in the financial projections is calculated by applying a projected gross margin ratio to the revenue.
-For example if the revenue is 40,000, and the projected gross margin ratio is 60%, then the projected gross margin will be 40,000 x 60% = 24,000.
+In fact in the financial projections the gross margin is calculated by applying a projected gross margin ratio to the revenue.
+For example suppose the revenue is 40,000, and the projected gross margin ratio is 60%.
+The projected gross margin in this instance will be 40,000 x 60% = 24,000.

-It should be noted that we could equally well look at the overall markup of the business, but normally line items in the income statement are referenced back to the revenue as a base, and therefore the gross margin ratio is referred to when looking at the business as a whole.
+It should be noted that we could equally well look at the overall markup of the business.
+However, generally line items in the income statement are referenced back to revenue as a base.
+Accordingly it is normal to refer to the gross margin ratio when looking at the business as a whole.